Care at Brades’ Place

 Brades’ place works with families to identify and clarify their values, goals, and wishes regarding their child’s comfort, function, and medical needs.
 We ensure these values and goals are supported by advanced directives (POLST/MOLST) and other legal documents in times of transition (such as entering adulthood/guardianship) and changes in health status.

-Brades’ Place can help you understand, apply, and enroll in the programs that exist to aid individuals with disabilities or medical complexities.
+Brades’ Place can help identify, understand, apply, and enroll in the programs that exist to aid individuals with disabilities (DSPD services) or medical complexities.